In this tutorial, we will create an automation for the following process:

 Step 3: Copy the data to another sheet and apply the filters.

-1. Click plus_icon inside the Excel File Card and then, in the search box at the top of the screen, locate and select Copy Paste Range.
+- Click inside the Excel File Card and then, in the search box at the top of the screen, locate and select Copy Paste Range.
+A Copy Paste Range activity is added to the Designer panel. inside the Excel File Card and then, in the search box at the top of the screen, locate and select Copy Paste Range.
 A Copy Paste Range activity is added to the Designer panel.

 You have indicated that you want to copy the data from the Data sheet of the Suppliers file and paste it to the Processed sheet in the same file.